sdelamo/micronaut-database-auth/README.md

 This template uses the [Spotless Gradle Plugin](https://github.com/diffplug/spotless) to ensure every file contains a license matching the template in `config/spotless.license.java`.

+## Documentation

+You can write the library documentation with [Asciidoc](https://docs.asciidoctor.org/asciidoc/latest/).

+The submodule `docs` applies the [Asciidoc Gradle Plugin](https://asciidoctor.github.io/asciidoctor-gradle-plugin/master/user-guide/) to generate HTML documentation.

+`./gradlew :docs:asciidoctor`

+You can find the generated documentation in `docs/build/asciidoc/index.html`.

+The asciidoc source files are in `docs/src/docs/asciidoc`.

 ## Checkstyle

 The template applies the [Checkstyle Gradle Plugin](https://docs.gradle.org/current/userguide/checkstyle_plugin.html).
 You can configure it with `config/checkstyle/checkstyle.xml` and `config/checkstyle/supressions.xml`